 Do UAE drivers who choose EVs save money?

-EV owners have travelled more than 58 million kilometres since 2015, while cutting refuelling costs by about three quarters, Dubai Electricity and Water Authority said.
+EV owners have travelled more than 58 million kilometres since 2015, while cutting refuelling costs by about three quarters, the Dubai Electricity and Water Authority said.

 The utility company’s EV Green Charger Initiative has provided more than 8,800 megawatt-hours — equivalent to the annual energy capture of some wind turbines — to its users, Dewa said.